antonio-ra/academic-kickstart/content/authors/admin/_index.md

       - Migrated infrastructure to a new data center
       - lorem ipsum dolor sit amet, consectetur adipiscing elit
       - lorem ipsum dolor sit amet, consectetur adipiscing elit
+  - position: Lead Medical Affairs Statistician
+    company_name: Bayer Pharmaceuticals
+    company_url: ''
+    company_logo: ''
+    date_start: 2021-10-01
+    date_end: 2024-04-01
+    summary: |2-
+      - Leadership in statistical input to life-cycle management strategies, publication plans, reimbursement requirements, HTA studies and analyses for payers across several therapeutic areas
+      - Leadership of global cross-functional teams to generate publications, presentations and posters
+      - Scientific appraisal of non-randomized study proposals and protocols; statistical and methodological consultation to multi-disciplinary teams
+      - Development and implementation of innovative statistical methodology for payer and reimbursement needs
+      - Oversight of HTA regulations and methodological guidance
+      - Leadership in scientific strategies for real-world evidence projects and causal inference research initiatives among statisticians and epidemiologists
+      - Oversight of the accurate and timely delivery of statistical work outsourced to external collaborators such as HEOR providers
+      - Development of collaborations with academic experts and co-supervision of research projects/partnerships with universities
+  - position: Statistical Consultant (contract)
+    company_name: Hospital for Sick Children (SickKids)
+    company_url: ''
+    company_logo: ''
+    date_start: 2020-09-01
+    date_end: 2021-03-01
+    summary: |2-
+      Development of internal methodological guidance on indirect treatment comparisons for the Canadian Agency for Drugs and Technologies in Health (CADTH).

 education:
   - area: PhD Statistical Science